Spodoptera frugiperda

 Human Relevance

 One of the most economically damaging agricultural pests globally. losses in Africa estimated at $2.5–6.3 billion in 2017.
 Management relies heavily on , with significant environmental and human health costs.
-Bt corn provides partial control, though to Cry1F has been documented in Puerto Rico and detected in migratory . programs using mass-reared (Telenomus remus, Trichogramma ) are being implemented in Africa and Asia. diversity in turfgrass plantings has shown potential to reduce levels through associational resistance.
+Bt corn provides partial control, though resistance to Cry1F protein has been documented in Puerto Rico and detected in migratory . programs using mass-reared (Telenomus remus, Trichogramma ) are being implemented in Africa and Asia.
+Cultivar diversity in turfgrass plantings has shown potential to reduce levels through associational resistance.

 Similar Taxa